specialized queer and gender-affirming therapy for your journey

 Discover Your True Self

-You’ll uncover the parts of your authentic self—your values, goals, passions, and relationships that truly matter.
+You’ll identify and connect with your values, goals, and passions, and the relationships that truly matter.

 Learn Self-Compassion

-Therapy helps you look at every side of yourself with compassion, not criticism.
+Therapy helps you look at every side of yourself with kindness, not criticism.
 Even the parts buried in shame and guilt.

 Advocate For Your Needs